 For each report, we conduct an investigation in accordance with the procedures specified under the whistleblower system and appropriately take corrective and remedial measures.
 We will review and improve the whistleblower system as needed to maintain and improve the effectiveness thereof.

 If the Kajima Group is found to have caused or been involved in causing any adverse impact on human rights, we will correct it and provide remedies by appropriate means.

 Even if the Kajima Group does not directly promote an adverse impact on human rights, if its business partners or other persons concerned are directly linked with an adverse impact on human rights, we will ameliorate the situation in cooperation with them to ensure respect for human rights and to avoid human rights infringement.

-Kajima internally establishes the Human Rights Awareness Committee consisting of the officer overseeing the Human Resources Department, the head of each relevant department, etc., and thereby develops and implements various policies and detailed companywide measures based on this Policy.
+Kajima establishes the Human Rights Committee as a special-purpose subcommittee of the Sustainability Committee and thereby develops and implements various policies and detailed companywide measures based on this policy.
 Group companies also develop various measures in line with Kajima.

 To ensure the application of this policy to all business activities, the Kajima Group reflects the approach of the human rights policy in necessary procedures, and it provides necessary education and training for all officers and employees of the Kajima Group to gain full understanding of these rules.